-As part of the provisions of House Bill (HB) 8, receipts from the sales of testing services become subject to sales and use tax on 01/01/2023, except testing for medical, educational, or veterinary reasons.
+As part of the provisions of House Bill (HB) 8 enacted in 2022 and HB 360 enacted in 2023, receipts from the sales of laboratory testing services became subject to sales and use tax on 01/01/2023, excluding laboratory testing:

 No, inspections of real property that rely solely upon observation are not in the scope of taxable testing services.
-However, testing of a technical nature that requires the application of chemicals, collection of samples for analysis, use of specialized equipment, etc. are included within the category of taxable testing services.
+However, testing of a technical nature that requires the application of chemicals, collection of samples for analysis, use of specialized equipment, etc. within a laboratory setting are included within the category of taxable testing services.

-Examples of services that are testing services include, but are not limited to:
+Examples of services that are testing services when performed in a laboratory setting include, but are not limited to:

 • Water and soil testing analysis